Paulanerus/ArgParser/README.md

 # ArgParser

 ArgParser is a simple, single header-only C++20 library to parse command like input.
-Similar in functionality to tools like [cargo](https://doc.rust-lang.org/stable/cargo/), the Rust packacke manager.
-It started as a testing project and after some develoment i thought that someone could use this as well.
+Similar in functionality to tools like [cargo](https://doc.rust-lang.org/stable/cargo/), the Rust package manager.
+It started as a testing project and after some development I thought that someone could use this as well.

 This library was tested on Windows (MSCV) and GNU/Linux (GCC), with additional checking on GNU/Linux with [Valgrind](https://valgrind.org/)

-## Example
+## Examples

 Example 1:
 ```c++